Working at the University of Montpellier

 Quality of life at work

 The University of Montpellier places Quality of Life at Work (QLW) at the heart of its commitments.
-The university pursues an active policy and implements an annual action plan, building on the work carried out over the past several years by the Psychosocial Risks Steering Committee.
+The institution is actively pursuing a policy and implementing an annual action plan, which builds on the work carried out over the past several years by the Psychosocial Risks Steering Committee.

 This initiative is part of the university’s commitment to implementing a series of concrete measures aimed at promoting initiatives that foster well-being and professional fulfillment, and at strengthening efforts to prevent workplace distress.